+- v.
+Projected budget 10 points

+- What will the strategies cost?

+- Pro forma income statement which details the realistic costs and returns of the marketing strategies

+- Calculate the financial return of the marketing plan

+- vi.
+Evaluation 5 points

+- Establish benchmarks to track progress toward goals

+- Identify specific tools to measure established benchmarks

+- Recommendations for alternative strategies, if benchmarks are not reached

+- vii.
+Technical and business writing skills 5 points

+- 2. Procedures

 - a.
 The written report must be emailed to the event superintendent, Dr. Rodney Holcomb at rodney.holcomb@okstate.edu by April 15.
 Those that do not register before the close of registration with the required documents are not eligible to participate.
 The written report may be submitted in PDF or Microsoft Word format.

 - b.
 The document should not exceed eight (8) single-sided, 8.5"x11" pages and must be 10-point or larger type size.
 Different formats and page sizes can be used as long as the document does not exceed the equivalent of eight (8) single-sided, 8.5" x 11" pages.
 A five (5) point deduction will be applied to all marketing plans that do not follow these guidelines.

 - i.
 Title page 1 page

 - Project title

 - Chapter name

 - Chapter number

 - Year

 - ii.
 Text and appendices 7 pages

 - Marketing plan

 - Surveys

 - Graphs

 - Maps

 - Promotional pieces

-- c.
-Written expression is important.
+- 3. Written expression is important.
 Attention should be given to language, general appearance, structure and format.

-D. Live Presentations - (200 points)
+- B. Live Presentations (200 points)

 - 1. The team assumes the role of a marketing consultant.
-The judges assume the role of the selected client. - 2.
-Each team will be allowed five minutes to set up before their 15-minute time allowance begins.
-After the presentation, teams are required to reset the equipment as they found it. - 3.
-In the case of equipment failure, every effort will be made to rectify the problem as quickly as possible; however, at the judges' discretion, a team may be asked to move forward with the presentation.
-A back-up plan is recommended. - 4.
-The live presentation should not exceed fifteen minutes.
-Five points will be deducted from the final score for each minute, or major fraction thereof, over fifteen minutes for the presentation.
-The timekeeper shall be responsible for keeping an accurate record of time. - 5.
-Each member of the team should participate in the question and answer session. - a.
-The preliminary presentation will be followed by five minutes maximum of clarifying questions. - b.
+The judges assume the role of the selected client.

+- 2. Each team will be allowed five minutes to set up before their 15-minute time allowance begins.
+After the presentation, teams are required to reset the equipment as they found it.

+- 3. In the case of equipment failure, every effort will be made to rectify the problem as quickly as possible; however, at the judges' discretion, a team may be asked to move forward with the presentation.
+A back-up plan is recommended.

+- 4. The live presentation should not exceed fifteen minutes.
+Five points will be deducted from the final score for each minute, or major fraction thereof, over

+fifteen minutes for the presentation.
+The timekeeper shall be responsible for keeping an accurate record of time.

+- 5. Each member of the team should participate in the question and answer session. - i.
+The preliminary presentation will be followed by five minutes maximum of clarifying questions. - ii.
 During the semifinal round, there will be ten minutes maximum of both clarifying and general marketing questions.
-A minimum of three general marketing questions will be asked.
+A minimum of three general marketing questions will be asked. - iii.

-- c.
 In the final round, the presentation will be followed by twelve minutes maximum of both clarifying and general marketing questions. - 6.
 Visual aids are only limited by your imagination.
 Do not assume that the lights can be adjusted or the competition room can be drastically remodeled.
 Scoring will be based on how effectively visual aids are used, not how elaborate they are.
-Remember that visual aids should enhance and clarify what the speakers are saying; not replace them. - 7.
-Before the presentation, teams are allowed to hand judges one single-sided, 8.5"x11" page with changes/corrections to the written plan.
+Remember visual aids should enhance and clarify what the speakers are saying, not replace them. - 7.
+Before the presentation, teams are allowed to hand judges one single-sided, - i.
+8.5"x11" page with changes/corrections to the written plan.
 No other handouts or samples are allowed.

-V. SCORING
+VI.
+SCORING